lexfo/sshimpanzee/README.md

 More importantly, if a direct connection from the victim machine to the attacker server is not possible, it provides different tunnelling mecanisms such as __DNS Tunnelling, ICMP Tunnelling, or HTTP Encapsulation__.
 It also supports HTTP and SOCKS5 proxies.
+A [technical paper](https://blog.lexfo.fr/sshimpanzee.html) is available on lexfo's blog.

 ## DOCKER BUILD - RECOMMENDED